cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

   net-public:
 ```

-With the network declaration done, the belonging of each computer to each network can be written as:
+With the network declaration done, the associating of each computer to each network can be written as:

 ```yaml
 services: